The chidb Shell¶

 5|SELECT * from courses;|

-Running DBM programs
+Running DBM programs¶

-You can run DBMF files from the shell using the .dbmrun command.
-However, the shell only uses the “DBM instructions” portion of the file.
-If the program is intended to be run on a specific chidb file, it must be opened in the shell.
-For example:
+the shell only uses the “DBM instructions” portion of the file.
+If the program is intended to

 $ ./chidb tests/files/databases/1table-1page.cdb